-Understand the difference between the idea of “I can’t do that” and “I choose not to do that, because I am afraid that I will fail or fear change.”
-If you believe that you can’t do something, then you believe that you are a victim to whatever happens to you and that no matter what possibilities arise, you will have excuses prepared that will hold you back you from pursuing such.
+Understand the difference between the idea of “I can’t do that” and “I choose not to do that because I am afraid that I will fail or fear change.”
+If you believe that you can’t do something, then you believe that you are a victim of whatever happens to you.
+That, no matter what possibilities arise, you will have excuses prepared that will hold you back you from pursuing what you want.
 The thing is, if you say you can’t do something, it will be your reality.

 “No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path.”

 Maintain your own power rather than give it away to anyone or anything outside of you.
 If you value other peoples’ opinions or actions over what you feel is right for you, you are giving away power over yourself and your choices.
 When you give your power away, you end up being a victim of manipulation and control.
 This will lead to other negative results such as resentment, misery, and self-defeat.

 Self-sabotage stems from not believing in ourselves.
 If we don’t love, value or respect ourselves then how can we expect anyone else to see us as worthy of such?

 Learn how to quiet the self-defeating chatter that goes on in your mind and seek out the quiet guidance within.
 Deep within, we all already know what’s best for us at any given moment.
 But, we have become so conditioned to follow the expectations of others, that it tends to override our intuition.
 Find a way to quiet the mind, get beyond the conditioned noise and get in touch with yourself, your needs, your passions, your joy and your worth.
 Being in touch with your true self is the best way to overcome self-defeating behaviors.
 You’ll know when an idea is best for you if it brings you peace and joy.
 But be careful not to let the chatter of fear, doubt, “should do’s and “can’t do’s” talk you out of going for it.